Learn the what, why, and how social media agencies can create a real brand identity to help set themselves apart from the competition.

-One of the strengths of defining or re-visiting brand identity, but also one of its weaknesses, is that it’s usually done from the inside out – with management and other staff influencing.
-It’s important not to lose sight of the views and inputs from current, and potential, clients–to gauge opinion, reaction and also to assess congruency.
+Don’t lose sight of the views and inputs from current, and potential, clients–to gauge opinion, reaction, and also to assess congruency.
 After all, it’s crucial that brand identity connects with the very people you want to do business with.

 In an increasingly crowded marketplace, it’s your brand identity that will set you apart.
 Both staff and clients need to feel that your brand speaks to them and you have to have absolute clarity about what it is you stand for.
-If you don’t you’ll simply be left behind.
+If you don’t, you’ll simply be left behind.

 Ric Dragon, from Social Marketology, sums it up nicely.
-Clients and potential clients simply have to ‘get’ your brand identity: “Now if we’re having to get off the mountain and talk with consumers one-on-one, that voice has to be very clear, that personality has to be very clear.”
+Clients and potential clients simply have to get your brand identity: “Now if we’re having to get off the mountain and talk with consumers one-on-one, that voice has to be very clear, that personality has to be very clear.”
 Quote taken from: https://www.dragonsearch.com/blog/developing-a-brand-voice-video/

 Want more helpful, actionable content like this?
 Subscribe to the Agorapulse newsletter, and get the most recent blog posts and news about the social media channels you use most.